MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 MARPOL Annex VI

-Regulation for prevention of Air pollution from ships (May 2005).
+Regulation for prevention of Air pollution from ships

 It has put limits on nitrogen and sulphur e19 May and particulate matter from marine diesel engines with a power of over 130kw.

-Chapter 1 gives a general description of MARPOL ANNEX VI and consists of 4 regulations which explain the “Application” of this chapter in different types of the ship, along with the “Definition” of different terminologies used in the chapter.
-The regulation may not apply to all kinds of ships; hence a separate section for “Exceptions” and “Exemptions” is also provided.
-It also explains the condition where an administrator may allow alternative fittings, materials, appliances etc., to be installed on ships to fulfil this annexe.
+The regulation may not apply to all kinds of ships; hence, a separate section for “Exceptions” and “Exemptions” is also provided.
+It also explains the condition where an administrator may allow alternative fittings, materials, appliances, etc., to be installed on ships to fulfil this annex.

 Air pollution from ships

 Chapter 2 lists the survey, certification, and means of control dealing with air pollution from the ship.
-It has 7 Regulations, with Regulation 5 explaining the need for different surveys for the vessel to prevent air pollution, followed by issuing and endorsing International Air Pollution Prevention (IOPP) certificate and International Energy Efficiency Certificates (IEEC) in Regulation 6.
+It has 7 Regulations, with Regulation 5 explaining the need for different surveys for the vessel to prevent air pollution, followed by issuing and endorsing the International Air Pollution Prevention (IOPP) certificate and International Energy Efficiency Certificate (IEEC) in Regulation 6.

 Regulation 7 provides the details for the issue or endorsement of certificates by another party, followed by the forms of certificates and statement of compliance related to fuel oil consumption reporting in Regulations 8 for both IOPP and IEEC.
 The details for the validity of these certificates are provided in Regulation 9.